-The International Studies major consists of six core courses and seven courses within
+The International Studies major consists of five core courses and seven courses within

 one of two concentrations.
 The concentrations include Culture & Society and

 International Relations.
 The International Relations concentration allows an emphasis